Eschatologue/CM_wiki/docs/glossary.md

 Passive Perception is a score that reflects a creature's general awareness of its surroundings.
 The DM uses this score when determining whether a creature notices something without consciously making a Wisdom (Perception) check.

 A creature's Passive Perception equals 10 plus the creature's Wisdom (Perception) check bonus.
-If the creature has Advantage on such checks, increase the score by S. If the creature has Disadvantage on them, decrease the score by 5.
+If the creature has **:d20-adv: Advantage**{ .d20 } on such checks, increase the score by S. If the creature has **:d20-dis: Disadvantage**{ .d20 } on them, decrease the score by 5.
 For example, a level 1 character with a Wisdom of 15 and proficiency in Perception has a Passive Perception of 14 (10 + 2 + 2).
-If that character has Advantage on Wisdom (Perception) checks, the score becomes 19.
+If that character has **:d20-adv: Advantage**{ .d20 } on Wisdom (Perception) checks, the score becomes 19.

 ---